Jamesrolandv/myportfolio/wp-content/plugins/mystickymenu/readme.txt

 * Show the call-to-action button in your top notification bar on desktop/mobile
 * Redirect your visitors to another URL on-click

 = 📌 WITH MY STICKY BAR YOU CAN: =
-* Show sticky header on scroll down/up
+* Show sticky header when scrolling the page
 * Fade or slide effect
 * Disable at a small screen
 * Choose when to make visible on scroll